Our Mission

 Clinic Receptionist & Coordinator

-Mrs. Sofia Spariosu is the receptionist at the Oala Psychology Center.
-Her desk is located in the reception area where she warmly welcomes all clients.
-In addition, she manages all requests for information, schedules all in-person and online appointments and processes all financial transactions associated with the operations of the Center.
+Ms. Sofia Spariosu is the receptionist at the Oala Psychology Center.
+She manages all requests for information, makes all appointments and processes all financial transactions associated with the Center’s operations.
 She is dedicated to the administrative needs of the center and its overall management.

 Psychotherapy